-When the Supreme Court announced it would reconsider its position on affirmative action, it caught the attention of millions of Americans.
-With a test of President Obama’s health-care overhaul already on the docket, the coming term promises to be one of the most consequential.
-It would be a fine chance to educate the public about the law.
-But the Supreme Court’s own rectitude - emblemized by its refusal to allow cameras to record hearings - is in the way.
+WHEN THE Supreme Court announced on Tuesday that it would reconsider its position on affirmative action at public universities - a legal flashpoint since the 1970s - it caught the attention of millions of Americans.
+With a test of President Obama’s health care overhaul already on the docket for April, the coming term promises to be one of the most consequential in memory.

 It would be a fine chance for the public to learn how the Constitution is applied to legal disputes, and to demystify the court.
 But the court’s own rectitude - emblemized by its refusal to allow cameras to record public hearings - is getting in the way.

 For an institution that has brought so much transformation to American life, the Supreme Court has been remarkably resistant to a change.
 In the age of C-SPAN, which has brought television coverage to the halls of Congress and the executive branch, the court remains a lonely holdout.
 “The day you see a camera come into our courtroom,’’ former Supreme Court Justice David Souter said in 1996, “it’s going to roll over my dead body.’’
 That view has been echoed by justices across the spectrum, from the conservative Antonin Scalia to liberal Stephen Breyer.

 The case against televising the Supreme Court is unconvincing: Lawyers might showboat for the cameras, some justices have objected.
 Clips from oral arguments might be used out of context.
 But the same clips have long been available in audio form, and haven’t caused a ruckus.
 Far more likely, giving viewers a chance to witness oral arguments would enhance respect for the Constitution, the court, and its procedures.